 Steffen Boehm is Professor in Organisation and Sustainability at the University of Exeter Business School in Penryn.
 Steffen engages in research on environmental activism and on political economy and governance of organization, and focused on understanding of the social struggles between business, government and civil society actors who often have different interests, facing divergent material realities and practices.

-In this webinar, Steffen and Alfons will engage in a conversation on the work of many collectives and movements that have built green alternatives to the official EU approach to sustainability and that have no fear of tackling a structural, systemic and radical critique of capitalism, patriarchy and colonialism.
+In this webinar, Steffen and Alfons engaged in a conversation on the work of many collectives and movements that have built green alternatives to the official EU approach to sustainability and that have no fear of tackling a structural, systemic and radical critique of capitalism, patriarchy and colonialism.

 Webinar – Our future after the PhD: How to apply for a job at the European Commission.
 With Adrian Dușa, Assistant to the Director-General of the European Commission